sommerbe/dispersion-toolkit-manpages/src/measure/dispgs.md

 **\--count-boxes**
 :   Counts all empty boxes of *P_i*, including interiour and exteriour boxes.

+**\--graph-layout**
+:   Reads the arguments of point set P_i, stored in its file header, and streams the first argument out of this list as the argument to a function mapping to dispersion, n*dispersion and/or number of boxes.

 **\--silent**
 :   Suppress comments in the output stream, yielding only the computed value.
 The latter could be the point set or its cardinality.

 # RETURN FORMAT

+## Dispersion, number of boxes

 A point set of cardinality *m* with each axis representing a computed measure.